SacBase/cmake-common/README.md

      function as is in `resolve-sac2c-dependencies.cmake`, with the main distinction being that instead of outputting module library file paths, it returns target names.

+  * `generate-sac2crc-file.cmake` is a script which is used to generate a sac2crc file for a *package*, called `sac2crc.package.<package>`.
+It places it into the user's home directory under `.sac2crc` directory.
+It is intended that the script is used as a target within the package build.

+  * `misc-macros.cmake` contains a miscellaneous collection of functions and macros.
+Further details on what these functions do is given as comments within.